-- Visit the HASO website, including Standards page, Quality page, Funding & Levy and Job Family sections. - Check out the gov.uk Apprenticeships website including the Road to a Quality Apprenticeship. - Institute for Apprenticeships and Technical Education where new apprenticeship standards are approved for use. - NHS Employers acts on behalf of NHS trusts in the NHS in England and Wales.
+- Visit the HASO website, including Standards page, Quality page, Funding & Levy and Job Family sections. - Check out the gov.uk Apprenticeships website including the Employ an apprentice for your business: step by step page. - Institute for Apprenticeships and Technical Education where new apprenticeship standards are approved for use. - NHS Employers acts on behalf of NHS trusts in the NHS in England and Wales.